-If you’ve had surgery, take your temperature two times a day: in the afternoon and at bedtime.
+If you’ve had surgery, take your temperature two times a day: at 4 p.m. and 8 p.m.
 Your doctor may recommend a temperature check for up to three weeks after you return home.
 Immediately tell your doctor if your temperature is above 100 degrees Fahrenheit.
 Monitoring your temperature will help determine if you have any infection.

 Give Stitches TLC

 If your hospital stay involved stitches, keep them dry, especially in the first 24 hours.
-Don’t shower or bathe that first day, unless your discharge instructions state that it is okay to do so.
+Don’t shower or bathe that first day.
 Avoid movement or straining the area around the stitches.

 You probably said thanks to your care team before leaving the hospital.
 You may also want to follow up with a note to hospital administration in which you commend your doctors, nurses, technicians, and others who helped you.
 An attitude of gratitude may help you recover.